AnesBenmerzoug/AnesBenmerzoug.github.io/content/about.md

 slug: about
 ---

-I'm an Artificial Intelligence Researcher at [Avira](https://www.avira.com/) where I research and develop systems used to detect malware Office files in the cloud.
+I'm an Artificial Intelligence Researcher at [Avira](https://www.avira.com/).
+I research the use of traditional Machine Learning methods as well as Deep Learning methods for the detection of Malware script files and develop systems to train and evaluate said methods end-to-end in the Cloud.

+I'm passionate about Machine Learning, Software Development, Natural Language Processing and Distributed Systems.

 I hold a M.Sc. in Embedded Systems from the [Technical University of Kaiserslautern](https://www.uni-kl.de/en/home/) and an M.Sc. in Automation and Control Systems